Shimizu-Technology/shimizu-order-suite/README.md

 - **Restaurant**: The central model for tenant isolation
   - Has many users, menus, layouts, reservations, orders
   - Stores configuration including allowed CORS origins
+  - Contains basic information like name, address, phone number, time zone

+- **SiteSetting**: Stores site-wide settings for each restaurant
+  - Belongs to a restaurant
+  - Contains hero image and spinner image URLs

 - **User**: Authentication and authorization
   - Belongs to a restaurant